shotgunsoftware/developer.shotgunsoftware.com/docs/en/action-menu-items/custom-browser-protocols.md

 Using this methodology you could open applications, upload content via services like FTP, archive data, send email, or generate PDF reports.

-## Registering a protocol on OSX (BigSur and Monterey)
+## Registering a protocol on macOS (BigSur and Monterey)

+### Create and configure an `.app` bundle

-To register a protocol on OSX BigSur and Monterey, you need to create a .app bundle that is configured to run your application or script.
+To register a protocol on macOS BigSur and Monterey, you need to create an `.app` bundle that is configured to run your application or script.

+**Step 1: AppleScript Script Editor**

-Start by writing the following script in the AppleScript Script Editor:
+First, start by writing the following script in the AppleScript Script Editor:

 ```
 on open location this_URL